derailed/k9s/README.md

         namespace: blee
         # imagePullPolicy defaults to Always
         imagePullPolicy: Always
-        # imagePullSecrets defaults to no secrets
+        # imagePullSecrets defaults to no secret, remove the option if you don't need it.
-        # imagePullSecrets:
+        imagePullSecrets:
-        # - name: my-regcred
+        - name: my-regcred
         # The resource limit to
         limits:
           cpu: 100m